Silver Chips Online

 Entertainment »

-SCOback Movie of the Week: Die Hard
+SCOback Movie of the Week: Zero Dark Thirty

 Each week on the SCOback Movie of the Week, we'll feature and review one must-watch throwback film.
 Stay up to date with the selected film every week to be immersed in some awesome old movies.